Readless

 Does Feedly have better AI summaries than Inoreader?

-Feedly presents a cleaner, more explicit AI-summary story for reading and scanning, with summaries and highlighted key sentences documented in official materials.
-Inoreader also promotes AI-style summaries, but the product leans more heavily toward workflow control than polished summary-first reading.
+Feedly presents a cleaner, more explicit AI-summary story for reading and scanning, with summaries and highlighted key sentences documented in official materials and unlocked at the Pro+ tier.
+Inoreader also promotes AI-style summaries on its public pricing page, but the product leans more heavily toward workflow control — rules, filters, newsletter feeds, and intelligence reports — than polished summary-first reading.

 Is Inoreader better if I read newsletters and RSS together?

 Usually yes.
-Inoreader's published feature set makes newsletters a more visible part of the workflow, which matters if your reader and inbox are already bleeding into each other.
+Inoreader's published feature set makes newsletter feeds a more visible part of the workflow, which matters if your reader and inbox are already bleeding into each other.
+Combined with the 2,500-subscription Pro cap (versus Feedly's tier-based AI gating), Inoreader is the cleaner choice when newsletters and RSS need to live in one system.

 When should I use a digest instead of AI inside a reader?